The Austin Homeowner’s Guide to Choosing a Garage Door Opener

 Cons:

-- Expensive: Generally more expensive than chain drives.
+- Cost: These openers are usually more expensive than a chain drive.

 Screw Drive Openers